pubino/bsp/README.md

 ```

 Notes:
-- Field names for event start/end and location may vary by site schema.
-The example above attempts several common keys (`start`, `start_time`, `date`, `location`, `venue`, etc.) to be forgiving across sites.
+- The API list response sometimes uses `id` (as in your sample) or provides `viewUrl`/`editUrl` that include `/node/<id>`; the examples above attempt both strategies.
-- The Node example uses ESM `import`; run with `node --experimental-modules examples/get-latest-event.js` or adapt to `require('node-fetch')` if using CommonJS.
+- Field names for event start/end and location may vary by site schema; the Node example attempts several common keys to be forgiving across sites.

 **Real Example Output:**
 ```bash